Datirsayali12/TEDstore/README.md

 # TEDStore

-This Django project is a web application for managing products.
+This Django project is a web application for products.